Th3-H4xx0r/LunarCoin/readme.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Follow the steps below to contribute to our project.
+Please also feel free to share and explain your changes by creating a post on the contributions section on our website: https://lunarcoin.network/contributing

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)